 Superannuation - Some "Demographic" Background

-The impact of greater longevity and decreasing birth rates has also meant that Australia's age profile has changed significantly in the space of 50 years - despite continuing high levels of migration.
-In the chart below you will see, for example, that the proportion of the population aged over 85 has tripled since 1970 and this trend will continue.
+The impact of greater longevity and decreasing birth rates has meant that Australia's age profile has changed damatically even over the space of 50 years - despite continuing high levels of migration.
+In the chart below you will see, for example, that the proportion of the population aged over 85 has more than tripled since 1970 and this trend is continuing.

 |“A healthy, well-educated female entering retirement today, who had an affluent career and enjoys a good quality of housing, is just as likely to live beyond age 100 as she is to die before age 80”.|

 If you would like to arrange professional advice in relation to the above matters, please complete the Inquiry form below providing details and you will be contacted accordingly.
 You will receive a fee quotation in advance of any advice or services being provided.